 HDMI 2.1 and new-gen consoles

 HDMI 2.1 supports three very attractive features for those who own PS5 and Xbox Series X consoles.
 These are Variable Refresh Rate (VRR), Auto Low Latency Mode (ALLM), and 120Hz gaming at 4K.
-You’ll still need to read the small print to make sure that these are supported on a TV, but generally speaker HDMI 2.1 means you’ll have compatibility with them.
+You’ll still need to read the small print to make sure that these are supported on your TV (whether it be your current one or a new one you have your eye on), but generally speaking if your TV says it supports HDMI 2.1, then you're probably going to be good to go.

 This means that whether your console is mid fight scene with multiple enemies on screen at once, or a more serene slow walk through the woods, you will always see the smoothest possible visuals.
-Currently the Xbox Series X is capable of VRR but the PS5 is awaiting an update to enable it.
-Sony’s ‘PlayStation 5 Ready’ XH90/X900H TV is also waiting for an all-important VRR compatibility update.
+Only the Xbox Series X supported VRR at launch, but Sony finally released an update for the PS5 in 2022, bringing VRR support.

 ALLM is all about low latency and preventing lag.
 Lag is the delay between you pressing a button on the controller and the action taking place on screen.
 Lag is most noticeable when playing games that require faster reaction times, such as first-person shooters and racing games.
 ALLM creates a signal that means a TV knows that it needs to enter a gaming low latency mode.
 We’re not saying it means you’ll be better at Warzone, but being in a gaming mode automatically can definitely help.
-ALLM is currently not supported by the PS5 (again, it's due in an update), but is available on the Xbox Series X.
+Again, only the Xbox Series X supported this at launch, but Sony released an update in July 2022 that allows gamers to toggle ALLM on or off.